MuhammadAlgshy/Django-accounts-package/accounts_package/README.rst

 About
 =====

-The package meant will allow you use the access tokens generateted by third-party authentication provider (Google, Microsoft) to authentication with Djnago Applicaiton with viarty of option is the settings to customize.
+The package will allow you use the access tokens generateted by third-party authentication provider (Google, Microsoft) to authentication with Djnago Applicaiton with viarty of option is the settings to customize.